 If you remember correctly, Carl Gottlieb played the role of Meadows in the film, but he actually had a much bigger role behind the camera of Jaws.
 He is actually best known for co-writing the script for the successful movie.

-He has also been involved in writer’s politics, serving the Board of Directors in 1983, and re-elected for numerous terms thereafter.
-He was also VP of the Guild twice from 1991 to 1994.
+He has also been involved in the Writer’s Guild of America, serving the Board of Directors in 1983, and re-elected for numerous terms thereafter.
+He was also VP of the Guild twice.
 A true talent in the world of writing!
 He has not written anything since 2010, and at age 82, it’s safe to say he’s probably settling down now after creating some truly game-changing scripts.

 7. Jeffrey Kramer (Deputy Hendricks)